SeaQL/seaql.github.io/SeaORM/versioned_docs/version-0.7.x/05-migration/02-writing-migration.md

 ## Creating Migration File

-You can create migration by duplicating an existing migration file or copy the template below.
+You can create a migration by duplicating an existing migration file or by copying the template below.
 Remember to name the file according to naming convention `mYYYYMMDD_HHMMSS_migration_name.rs` and update the [`MigrationName::name`](https://docs.rs/sea-schema/0.5/sea_schema/migration/trait.MigrationName.html#tymethod.name) method accordingly.

 ```rust title="migration/src/m20220101_000001_create_table.rs"
 use sea_schema::migration::prelude::*;